 James moved across the dance floor with Norah in his arms.
 He had one hand firmly on her hip, the other holding out her hand with their fingers entwined as they danced gracefully to the music.
-They were thankful for such a serene song at the club after hours of such loud, obnoxious music blaring in their ears.
+They were thankful for such a serene song at the pub after hours of such loud, obnoxious music blaring in their ears.
 They danced with her head against his chest, just moving slowly, one of the few couples actually on the dance floor.

 All too soon, the song ended and James pulled away from her.
 He placed chaste kiss on her lips before saying in her ear before the loud music could resume, “I'll go get us another round.”